 Setting Up the External Controllers on page 61.
-External Modulation and Trigger Menu Pages on page 64.
-Remote Controlling Parameters on page 76.

 Controlling the Level of the Analog and Digital Outputs

 You can control the level of the analog outputs and the digital outputs.
 These adjustments are made to match the H8000's output levels to other equipment, and would not normally be used as level controls.
 You should leave these levels set at 0dB where possible in order to get the best possible audio performance.